-The Bill gives effect to certain matters contained in the deed of settlement (the Deed), signed on 27 February 2021 between the Crown and Ngāti Maru.
-The Deed will be the final settlement of all the historical Treaty of Waitangi claims of Ngāti Maru resulting from acts or omissions by the Crown before 21 September 1992.
+This Bill gives effect to certain matters contained in the Deed of Settlement (the Deed), signed on 29 July 2023 by the Crown and Te Korowai o Wainuiārua.
+The Deed provides for the final settlement of all the historical Treaty of Waitangi claims of Te Korowai o Wainuiārua resulting from acts or omissions by the Crown before 21 September 1992.
 This Bill contains provisions related to settlement redress that require legislation for their implementation.
 Other aspects of the settlement are provided for only in the Deed because they do not require legislative authority.